Skip to main content

 You can find the credentials to connect to Cube on the BI Integrations page under the SQL API Connection tab (you may need to enable the SQL API first).

-In Evidence, you can query local CSV or Parquet files directly in SQL.
+In Evidence, you can query local CSV files directly in SQL.

-Get started by selecting the CSV connector on the Settings page in your project.
+Get started by selecting the CSV connector on the Settings page in your project, naming it and then clicking "confirm changes".

 How to Query a CSV File

-Evidence looks for CSV files stored in a sources folder in the root of your Evidence project.
-You can then query them using this syntax:
+Evidence looks for CSV files stored in a sources/[your_csv_source_name]/ folder in the root of your Evidence project.
+You can query them using this syntax:

 Troubleshooting